allthingstalk/arduino-wifi-sdk/README.md

 # Notes
 - This library uses [ArduinoJson by Benoît Blanchon](https://arduinojson.org/) and [PubSubClient by Nick O](https://pubsubclient.knolleary.net/)’[Leary](https://pubsubclient.knolleary.net/)
-- The modification of PubSubClient.h is required because the default maximum `128` payload size isn't enough to receive bigger messages from your AllThingsTalk Maker.
-If you're dealing with smaller payloads, this modification may not be required, but if you see that your messages are being cut-off, know that this is the reason.
+- The PubSubClient library is included with the AllThingsTalk Arduino SDK because the library requires modification of `MQTT_MAX_PACKET_SIZE` in PubSubClient.h beforehand.
+The modification is required because the default maximum `128` payload size isn't enough to receive bigger messages from your AllThingsTalk Maker.
+By including the library, installation of AllThingsTalk Arduino SDK is made easier and the version of PubSubClient is guaranteed to be compatible.
 - Connection to AllThingsTalk may break if you use the `delay()` function too often or for prolonged periods of time.
 Try to use `millis()` instead of `delay()` when possible.
 - Due to how ESP8266 works, the WiFi Connection may break when using `AnalogRead()` way too often.
 In this case, it is okay to use `delay()` for about 5 to 50 milliseconds (see what works for you) in order to avoid this issue.
 - Receiving **Objects** or **Arrays** is not currently supported.
 Support is planned in next release.
 - This library has been tested and confirmed to work with:
     - Arduino 1.8.9
-    - PubSubClient 2.7.0
+    - PubSubClient 2.7.0 (Included)
     - ArduinoJson 6.11.4